ghc/ghc/docs/users_guide/ghci.rst

 debugger (see :ref:`ghci-debugger`).

 ..
 [1]
-   The ‘i’ stands for “Interactive”
+   The "i" stands for “Interactive”

 ..
 [2]
    except ``foreign export``, at the moment